ereminmdev/yii2-notyf/README.md

 var notyf = new Notyf();

-// Display an error notification notyf.error('You must fill out the form before moving forward');
+// Display an error notification notyf.error("You must fill out the form before moving forward");

-// Display a success notification notyf.success('Your changes have been successfully saved!');
+// Display a success notification notyf.success("Your changes have been successfully saved!");

 ');
 ?>